“So, what do you do?”

 When delivering your elevator pitch, how you say it is just as important as what you say.
 Try reading through some of these completed examples out loud to see how they feel:

 “I own a boutique public relations firm.
 We help technology startups get news coverage in business and trade publications.
-Unlike traditional big-name firms that write heaps of press releases, we focus solely on pitching executive interviews and article placements to our network of media contacts.”
+Unlike traditional big-name firms that write a ton of press releases, we focus solely on pitching executive interviews and article placements to our network of media contacts.”

 “I own a bookkeeping and accounting business.
 We give small business owners peace of mind and help them stay focused on doing what they do best by managing their finances.
 As a small business owner myself, I just love helping small businesses succeed.

 “I’m a graphic designer.
-I help sport franchises connect with their fans through design and animation.
-You know those graphics you see up on the scoreboard at the Swans games, and that ad campaign featuring the Australian men’s cricket team?
+I help sports franchises connect with their fans through design and animation.
+You know those graphics you see up on the scoreboard at the Patriots games, and that ad campaign featuring the Canucks hockey players ice skating outdoors?
 That’s some of my work.”

 You want it to feel natural and comfortable, so if you find yourself stumbling over words, go back and simplify.
 Avoid words you would not normally use in conversation.
 Save your bigger or fancier words for your Twitter or LinkedIn version, where an unusual word can capture visual attention.